 Combining and mixing colors in a right way can drastically change the impression you make on the viewer through your artwork.
 Today it’s really easy to find plenty of websites with online color palette generators.
 They do it automatically based on predetermined algorithms.
 Don’t get me wrong as a digital artist myself I do appreciate power of technology.
 But when creating art I always choose color palettes based my own taste and feelings.
 Letting some program decide what colors you should use is a bit boring, don’t you think?

-In this article I explain the most practical and easy to learn tips for building color palettes based on my professional experience.
+This article explains the most practical and easy to learn tips for building color palettes based on my professional experience.
 I will lead you through the process using my sketch as an example at each of 7 steps.
-Don't worry we won't be diving deep into complicated color theory.
+Don’t worry we won’t be diving deep into complicated color theory.
 By exercising these tips you will be able to create a perfect color palette without any online generators.
 All you will need is your creative imagination.
-Let's begin.
+Let’s begin.

 1. Define your subject and emotion